All Episodes

 Well, if you read the statement and pay attention to it, it says a lot less than you think.

-Because what it says is a cardinal rule of the Obama administration was no White House official ever interfered with an independent investigation led by the Department of Justice.
+Because what it says is, a cardinal rule of the Obama administration was no White House official ever interfered with an independent investigation led by the Department of Justice.

 And it says that as a matter of practice, neither the president nor any White House official ever ordered surveillance on any U.S. citizen.

-Any suggestion other such they didn't order it.
+Any suggestion other, they didn't order it.

 That doesn't mean it didn't happen.